-10/12/2019 I was up at 3:45 AM and after preparing for my day I drove over to the Rancho Cucumonga Metrolink Station, parked my car and then boarded the bus to Union Pacific West Colton Yard.
-I would be car hosting with Dave Arthur on the City of Los Angeles (Souvenir Car) for the trip to Barstow.
+10/12/2019 I was up at 3:45 AM and after preparing for my day I drove over to the Rancho Cucumonga Metrolink station.
+The bus pulled into the West Colton yard and after the passengers debussed, we had our first safety meeting.
+After the meeting I went into the City of Los Angeles which was the Souvenir Car which had no doors nor passengers assigned to it.
+I working this car with Dave Arthur on the City of Los Angeles (Souvenir Car) for the trip to Barstow.
 We prepared the train for the passengers to arrive by bus between 7:30 and 8:00 AM.The trip

 The consist of the train includes Union Pacific 4-8-8-4 4014, UP Water Car Joe Jordan, UP Water Car Jim Adams, UP Helper Diesel Locomotives SD70AH 9072 and ES44AC 2551, Art Lockman tool car, Power car Howard Fogg 209, Museum car Promontory, Green River UP crew deluxe sleeper, Power Car 2066, Walter Dean UP crew Dome, City of Denver UP Crew Diner, Kenefick UP Crew business car, Challenger (Steamliner Dome/Coach), Portland Rose (Steamliner Coach), Katy Flyer (Steamliner Coach), Sunshine Special (Steamliner Coach), City of Salina (Steamliner Coach), Texas Eagle (Steamliner Coach), Columbine (Steamliner Dome/Coach), Missouri River Eagle (Premier Dome/Diner), Colorado Eagle (Premier Dome/Diner), Power Car Crew Car, City of Los Angeles (Souvenir Car), City of Portland (First Class Dome/Diner), City of San Francisco (First Class Dome/Lounge) the and Cheyenne (Executive Observation Car).